OmegaMetor/GS2ML/docs/src/content/docs/guides/functions/hooking.md

 my_cool_function_original()
 ```

 Currently, however, this code will return an error.
 This is because, in the original function, foo and foofoo are LOCAL variables, NOT object variables, meaning they only have a value while `my_cool_function_original` is being run.
-So you can't carry over to your custom code.
 So, we need to make use of what `#orig#` returns, because, like I said, we are calling the original code as a function, meaning we can recieve what it returns.
 ```gnl
 var returned_value = #orig#()